wyaron/BoilerPlate/README.md

 $ pip install -r requirements.txt
 ```

-Once the git repository is cloned and all required python packages have been installed,  we need to set it up.
+Once the git repository has been cloned and all required python packages have been installed, we need to set it up.
 The boiler application is using Google Calendar API in order to interact with your calendar.
 In order to do that, we must create a google project with calendar APIs enabled and allow it to read **your** calendar events.
 Sharing your calendar events is rather simple, in your google calendar settings you can choose to share your calendar with peers by providing their email addresses.
 The google project we are about to create will have a unique project id email assigned to it.
 We will share our calendar with this email address thus allowing it to read our calendar.
 In order to issue a REST request to this project, the client (our boiler controller application) will need a json file that we generate (credentials.json).
 This file is your *secret* so please do not distribute it.

 ## Create a Google project to access our Calendar